xTwoTimez/xTwoTimez/README.md

 👊 Yo!
 What's good fam? im @xTwoTimez or X
-- 🧑‍🎓 Im really interested learning to be a dev for fivem server
+- 🧑‍🎓Interested learning to be frontend dev for now in hopes of becomimg a full stack in the future
 - 👶 Still learning Html,Css & Javascript & Python Basics
-- 💭 Hoping i could get a good soul to help, teach & guide me on my coding journey
+- 💭 Hoping i could collaborate on projects so i can learn and get better on my coding journey
 - 📥 How to reach me? xtwotimez@gmail.com
 </end>